microsoft/FluidFramework/packages/dds/tree/docs/main/merge-semantics.md

-For example, if Alice and Bob concurrently change the background color of _the same_ sticky note such that Alice would change it from yellow to red and Bob would change it from yellow to blue, then there are multiple reasonable outcomes:
+For example, if Alice and Bob concurrently change the background color of _the same_ sticky note such that Alice would change it from yellow to red and Bob would change it from yellow to blue, then one could imagine multiple possible outcomes:

 -   change the color to red
 -   change the color to blue
 -   keep the color yellow
+-   change the color to purple

 `SharedTree`'s merge semantics define which outcome will be picked.